 Development of specialty growth media and culture techniques that ensure specificity and availability of high-end technology for scaling up cultures are important factors that are expected to drive growth in these market segments.

-Cell culture consumable market segment includes cell culture media, sera and reagent markets.
+Based on consumables, the market is segmented into cell culture media, sera, and reagent.
 The highest growth among these segments is being observed in the media market.
 The cell culture market is driven by increasing vertical integration, growth of the biopharmaceutical industry owing to increasing demand and preference for alternative media.

 Biopharmaceuticals were observed to account for the largest share of revenue for 2014 in the applications of cell culture techniques.
 Due to the primary usage of mammalian cell cultures in the production of mammalian pharmaceuticals and the growing demand for non-conventional drugs developed as a result of bio-production of proteomically and genetically enhanced drugs, this segment is expected witness lucrative growth in demand over the forecast period.